Readit News logoReadit News

 jaypinho commented on Move fast, break things: A review of Abundance by Ezra Klein and Derek Thompson networked.substack.com/p/... · Posted by u/jaypinho

-tptacek · 5 months ago
+tptacek · a year ago

 Why can't you answer the question I asked?
 It seems straightforward.
 And it's a point I made --- led off with, even --- in the original comment you replied to.

-jaypinho · 5 months ago
+jaypinho · a year ago

 This is quite literally already explained in the review but I'll repeat it here.
 I used Andreessen's essay as a microcosm for the problem with Abundance: at the level of fuzzy, non-specific exhortations to "build," everyone can agree.
 Once you get into specifics, that's where the brass tacks are.
 In Andreessen's case, it means building is fine unless it's near his house.
 In Klein and Thompson's case, it's not even clear what they're proposing much of the time.